TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 28/Job 28.7.md

 ---

-That path no bird of prey knoweth, Neither hath the falcon's eye seen it:
+That path no bird of prey knows, neither has the falcon's eye seen it.